Zuikyo/ZIKRouter/Documentation/English/DesignPhilosophy.md

 ZIKRouter uses protocol to manage modules.
 The advantages of interface oriented programming:

-* Strict type safety with compile time check
+* Strict type safety with compile time checking
-* Reduce refactoring costs with compile time check
+* Reduce refactoring costs with compile time checking
 * Make sure the module implements its protocol
 * Declare module's dependencies with protocol
 * Avoid using non-existent module with parameter checking when routing